parsiya/extract-sni/README.md

 1. `go get github.com/parsiya/extract-sni`
 2. Capture traffic for an application and store it in a pcap file.
-3. `go run extract-sni.go whatever.pcap -o both > whatever.txt`
+3. `go run extract-sni.go whatever.pcap > whatever.txt`
 4. Paste the section for the `hosts` file into `etc/hosts`.
 This will redirect all endpoints to localhost.
 5. Paste the Burp section into a Burp config file and load it into Burp.